 You can check this by looking at the pressure gauge on the front of your unit.
 It is usually a small circular dial with a needle.
 For most UK systems, the needle should be pointing somewhere between 1 and 1.5 bar.
 If the needle has dropped below 1, indicating boiler pressure issues, your system will shut down to prevent damage to the internal pump.

-If you have pressure issues, you can usually top it up yourself using the filling loop valve, which is a silver flexible pipe located underneath the unit.
-By opening this valve slightly, you allow more water into the system until the gauge reaches the correct level.
+If the gauge is reading below 1 bar, you need to repressurise the system.
+You can do this using the filling loop — a flexible braided hose that connects the cold water mains to the heating system.
+Open the valves slowly until the gauge reaches the correct level.
 Once the water pressure is restored, the system should start again.
 If you find a radiator cold after the system fires up, they may also need bleeding to remove trapped air.

 5. Thaw a Frozen Condensate Pipe